Renegades (Wraith: The Oblivion)

 Renegades is a tabletop role-playing game supplement released by White Wolf Publishing in August–October 1998 for use with the horror game Wraith: The Oblivion, and is part of the World of Darkness series.

 Contents

 Renegades describes characters in the world of Wraith who rebel against the Hierarchy and the Heretics.
-The book covers the history of the Shadowlands revolution, the main types of renegades (protesters, political opponents, idealists, philosophical opponents, outlaws, and deserters), and describes tactics, skills, abilities and archetypes.
+The book covers the history of how the revolution in the Shadowlands occurred, the main types of renegades (protesters, political opponents, idealists, philosophical opponents, outlaws, and deserters), and describes tactics, skills, abilities and archetypes.
 The book also provides five ready-to-play characters and biographies of six famous renegades.

 Publication history

 Renegades was written by P. D. Cacek, Jackie Cassada, Tom Deitz, and Nicky Rea, with interior art by Jason Felix, Tom Fowler, Darren Frydendall, Fred Harper, Leif Jones, Brian LeBlanc, and Matt Roach, and cover art by D. Alexander Gregory.
 It was released by White Wolf Publishing in August–October 1998, as a 128-page softcover book.
 It has since also been released as an e-book.